unixunion/deblox-deployer/README.md

 * mycluster.audit
 * mycluster.reports

-Deployer uses vertx's default module searche mechanism, which searches maven repos for modules. see `repos.txt` in the resources directory.
+Deployer uses vertx's default module search mechanisms, which search maven and maven like repos for modules. see `repos.txt` in the resources directory.

 ## Messaging API
-Deployment requests are processed off the `address`.deploy queue.
-In order deploy a module from a Maven repository, simply send a message like:
+Requests are processed off the various deblox.* queues.
+Messages are in JSON format. example:

 ```
+// JAVA
 JsonObject jo = new JsonObject()
                     .putString("moduleName", "mod-auth-mgr")
                     .putString("moduleVersion", "2.1.0-SNAPSHOT")